124 Admin Drive

 Yes, the Vermont State Colleges host an in-house payment plan system on the VSC Bill Payment system.
 Payment plans are due on the 15th of each month with the 1st month payment due when signing up.
 Click here for further information on payment plans.

-How do I apply for external scholarships, and how do they affect my financial aid award?
+How do I apply for external scholarships, and how do they affect my financial aid offer?

 You will need to research and apply for outside scholarships on your own.
 Check out the free Internet scholarship search service called Fastweb or search for external scholarships on our scholarship list, which can help you locate scholarship sources beyond Vermont Tech.
 You must notify Vermont Tech of all outside scholarship aid received so that this aid can be applied toward meeting your financial need at Vermont Tech.